This video is called Bahrain portion of iRevolution on CNN June 19 2011.

 “I realized there was a correlation between the amount of media attention activists receive and the regime’s ability to harm them, so I felt an obligation to show the world what our sources, who risked their lives to talk to us, were facing.”

 CNN’s total cost for the documentary, ultimately titled “iRevolution: Online Warriors of the Arab Spring”, was in excess of $100,000, an unusually high amount for a one-hour program of this type.
 The portion Lyon and her team produced on Bahrain ended up as a 13-minute segment in the documentary.
-That segment, which as of now is available on YouTube, is a hard-hitting and unflinching piece of reporting that depicts the regime in a very negative light.
+That segment, which as of now is available on YouTube [see top of this blog post], is a hard-hitting and unflinching piece of reporting that depicts the regime in a very negative light.